borntofrappe/borntofrappe.github.io/README.md

 <use href="#dot" />
 ```

-I would think the `transform` attribute of the `<use>` element would be applied _after_ the attribute of the `<circle>` element, but luckily it works the other way around.
+I would think the `transform` attribute of the `<use>` element would be applied _after_ the attribute of the `<circle>` element, but luckily, it works the other way around.
 The dot is first rotated <!-- 45, 90, 135, 180, 225, 270, 315 -->, and then translated in the desired slot.

 Which means, the code is updated as follows.